angelamcosta/ft_transcendence/README.md

 </div>

-This project is about creating a website for the mighty Pong contest!
+This project is about creating a website to play Pong versus other players!
 The subject of the project can be found [here](https://raw.githubusercontent.com/angelamcosta/ft_transcendence/main/en.subject.pdf).

 ## Minimal technical requirement